awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

            --db-parameter-group-name "docs-lab-scram-passwords
    ```

-   To re\-synchronize your RDS for PostgreSQL DB instance with your custom DB parameter group, you need to reboot the primary and all other instances of the cluster\.
-Schedule this to occur during your regular maintenance window to minimize impact to your users\.
+   To resynchronize your RDS for PostgreSQL DB instance with your custom DB parameter group, you need to reboot the primary and all other instances of the cluster\.
+To minimize impact to your users, schedule this to occur during your regular maintenance window\.

 #### Configuring password encryption to use SCRAM<a name="PostgreSQL_Password_Encryption_configuration.configure-password-encryption"></a>

-The password encryption mechanism used by an RDS for PostgreSQL DB instance is set in the DB parameter group the the `password_encryption` parameter\.
+The password encryption mechanism used by an RDS for PostgreSQL DB instance is set in the DB parameter group in the `password_encryption` parameter\.
 Allowed values are unset, `md5`, or `scram-sha-256`\.
 The default value depends on the RDS for PostgreSQL version, as follows:
 + RDS for PostgreSQL 14 – No default value \(unset\)
 + RDS for PostgreSQL 13 – Default is `md5`

 With a custom DB parameter group attached to your RDS for PostgreSQL DB instance, you can modify values for the password encryption parameter\.

-![\[The RDS Console shows the default values for the password_encryption parameters for RDS for PostgreSQL.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/rpg-pwd-encryption-md5-scram-1.png)
+![\[Following, the RDS console shows the default values for the password_encryption parameters for RDS for PostgreSQL.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/rpg-pwd-encryption-md5-scram-1.png)

-**To change password encryption setting to `scram-sha-256`**
+**To change password encryption setting to scram\-sha\-256**
-+ Change the value of pasword encryption to `scram-sha-256`, as shown following\.
++ Change the value of password encryption to scram\-sha\-256, as shown following\.
 The change can be applied immediately because the parameter is dynamic, so a restart isn't required for the change to take effect\.

   For Linux, macOS, or Unix: